-- Replacing face to face meetings with Skype or conference calls.
+- Replacing face to face meetings with video meetings or conference calls.

 - Encouraging fieldwork sub-contractors to carefully plan their accommodation and journeys, by paying a fixed sum for travel rather than unlimited mileage payments.

 We charge a small carbon offset fee on all contracts, relative to the amount and type of travel undertaken for the work.
 This money is placed in a ring-fenced fund that we use either to reduce our carbon emissions or to support relevant charities.
-In the past we have spent the money on, for example, a folding bike to allow us to complete journeys by public transport.
-This year the balance of the fund will be donated to Moors for the Future to support their blanket bog restoration work.
-Blanket bogs in good condition are an important carbon sink - see http://www.moorsforthefuture.org.uk/.
+In the past we have spent the money on, improved lighting, a folding bike to allow us to complete journeys by public transport and AV equipment for better video meetings.

 Impacts on wildlife

 We ensure that any fieldwork does not damage or disturb rare or sensitive wildlife.
 We practice good biosecurity to prevent the spread of non-native invasive species and damaging pathogens, e.g. Phytopthera.

 Footprint Ecology holds Public Liability and Employers Liability Insurance and Professional Indemnity Insurance.